The Forsaken (2001 film): Reception

 The Forsaken holds a 9% approval rating on the internet review aggregator Rotten Tomatoes, based on 56 reviews with the site's consensus simply stating, "It's all been done before, and done better".
+Metacritic, which uses a weighted average, assigned the a score of 35 out of 100, based on 12 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "D" on an A+ to F scale.

 Marc Savlov of The Austin Chronicle said of the film: "Like the recent Dracula 2000, The Forsaken supplies its own twist, and also like that other film it comes as less of a surprise than a bewilderment.
 I'll refrain from spelling it out, though I'll note that the Crusades have something to do with it and it handily doubles as an AIDS metaphor.
 Who'da thunk it?"
 Entertainment Weekly also gave the film a negative review, calling it "startlingly amateurish."

 Stephen Holden of The New York Times gave a middling review of the film, calling it a "reasonably smart generic hybrid," but that it "trots out its full arsenal of shock tactics far too early in the game and squanders the suspense it has accumulated."
 Wesley Morris of the San Francisco Chronicle wrote: "As anonymous vampire flicks go, The Forsaken is like a store-bought costume with plastic fangs collecting dust in a Wal-Mart "Everything Must Go" bin.
 Imagine a tributary of Dawson's Creek snaking into the cesspool area of the Styx, and you might be able to glean a vision of The Forsaken for yourself."

 Maitland McDonagh of TV Guide called the film a "hip, revisionist horror picture, which borrows liberally — and cannily — from Near Dark and The Hitcher."
 Neil Smith of the BBC awarded the film three out of five stars, but noted that the film "plays down the more lurid aspects of the vampire legend—no fangs, crucifixes or silver bullets—in an attempt to free the genre from its gothic roots.
 The problem is he inadvertently removes everything that makes the horror genre fun."

 Box office

 The film opened at #8 at the North American box office making $3,020,159 USD in its opening weekend.
-The film lost money by 53 percent in box office earnings the following week causing the film to move a notch down to #9, it became a box office bomb as the film had plummeted to the 15th spot.
+The film lost money by 53 percent in box office earnings the following week causing the film to move a notch down to #9.
+It became a box office bomb as the film had plummeted to the 15th spot.